For anyone currently following (or considering) a vegan diet, it is crucial to be aware of potential nutrient shortfalls of the diet.

 Vegans may get vitamin B12 from two sources;

-- Fortified foods (e.g., breakfast cereals and certain vegan products)
+- Fortified foods (e.g., breakfast cereals, nutritional yeast, and certain vegan products)

 2) Retinol: Pre-formed (and Bioavailable) Vitamin A

-However, some vegan dieters may not realize the difference between beta-carotene and retinol.
+However, some vegan dieters may not realize the difference between carotenoids and retinol.

-Firstly, beta-carotene, found in plant foods, is not vitamin A.
+Firstly, carotenoids such as beta-carotene, found in plant foods, is not vitamin A.

-When we consume beta-carotene, it (may) convert to vitamin A inside the body, but the conversation rates are generally poor (7).
+When we consume beta-carotene, it (may) convert to vitamin A inside the body, but the conversation rates can be poor and unreliable (7).

 In contrast, retinol, found in animal foods, is pre-formed vitamin A in its active state, meaning that the body can use it without relying on any conversion.